qscgy/qscgy.github.io/_pages/resume.md

 University of North Carolina at Chapel Hill, Chapel Hill, NC<br>Aug 2021 - Present

-- Worked with coauthors to design and implement a novel method of monocular depth estimation for endoscopy.
+- Worked with coauthors to design and implement a novel method of monocular depth estimation for the challenging, irregular domain of medical endoscopy.
 Demonstrated competitive or superior performance to the state-of-the-art method on a number of metrics.

 - Proposed and implemented a novel algorithm for estimating the position